-- 1. In the Message Type field: choose SAR COORDINATION - 2.
-In the Priority field: choose DISTRESS - 3.
-In the Geography field: choose CIRCULAR AREA - 4.
-The first coordinate for the CIRCULAR AREA to be entered will be the center of the broadcast: Enter the Lat/Long for the center of the broadcast area [XX.XXN/S-XX.XXE/W] - 5.
-Next the user will enter the radius of the CIRCULAR AREA in Kilometers [XXX] - 6.
-Set an expiry period for the message: Enter number and choose HOURS or DAYS - 7.
-Using the Schedule field: Select SCHEDULED or IMMEDAITE
+2. In the Priority field: choose DISTRESS

+4. The first coordinate for the CIRCULAR AREA to be entered will be the center of the broadcast: Enter the Lat/Long for the center of the broadcast area [XX.XXN/S-XX.XXEAW]

+5. Next the user will enter the radius of the CIRCULAR AREA in Kilometers [XXX]

+6. Set an expiry period for the message: Enter number and choose HOURS or DAYS